cristicbz/riakpp/README.md

 ```

 ### Building and Installing
-The project must first be configured using cmake:
+The project must first be configured using cmake (specify -DBUILD_EXAMPLES=1 and/or -DBUILD_TESTS=1 if you want them built as well)
 ```
 mkdir build && cd build && cmake ..
 ```